LunarLambda/meson-gba/README.md

 ## Development Notice

 This project is still very much in alpha.
-Things are still messy, particularly around differences between devkitARM and other ARM toolchains.
-Things might break unexpectedly, and things are developed with the latest versions of meson and GCC/devkitARM in mind.
+Things are still messy, but are continuously being updated and improved.
+Things might break unexpectedly, and things are developed with the latest versions of meson and GCC/devkitARM in mind, so make sure your tools are as up-to-date as can be.

-If things don't work, make sure things are up to date, and check the [Configurable Features](#configurable-features) section for settings you may need to adjust.

-If a library/tool fails to compile at all, it's probably been updated upstream, in which case, please open an issue about it.

 ## What's Included